 What is the developer portal?

-The developer portal is a self-serve tool that developers can use to manage their API access and their Twitter apps.
-If you have a developer account, you can access it by clicking on the 'Dashboard' link or the @handle dropdown navigation panel in the top right-hand corner of developer.twitter.com.
+The developer portal is a self-serve user interface within developer.twitter.com where developers can manage their API access and Twitter apps.
+The developer portal is visible with a logged in context to developer.twitter.com and an approved developer account.
+You can access the developer portal by clicking on the 'Dashboard' link or the @handle dropdown navigation panel in the top right-hand corner of developer.twitter.com.